CONTENT

 The VAT % of a sales order can be modified on the order lines as long as the order is not invoiced.
 Invoiced order lines can no longer be modified.
 Similarly, the VAT % of sales invoice lines can be modified until the invoice is sent and an accounting voucher is created for it.

-If a situation arises where a sales invoice has been sent to the customer with an incorrect VAT %, it is advisable to credit the incorrect charge invoice using the function "Sales invoice actions > Create credit invoice".
-In this case, the credit invoice will copy the original invoice details, and finally, a new charge invoice can be created with the correct VAT % details.
+If a situation arises where a sales invoice has been sent to the customer with an incorrect VAT %, it is advisable to credit the incorrect charge invoice using the function "Sales invoice actions > Create credit note".
+In this case, the credit note will copy the original invoice details, and finally, a new charge invoice can be created with the correct VAT % details.

 From Sales > Reports > Invoice line report, the VAT % column can be displayed, allowing the VAT % used on invoice lines to be checked.